web-dave/angular-pwa/README.md

 You’ll learn how to use the awesome features of PWA like:

-- caching
-- offline functionality
+- caching for offline functionality
 - App-like experience (install to homescreen)
 - push notifications.

-So you see: PWA comes wit great power.
+So you see: PWA comes with great power. \
 But keep in mind: With great power comes great responsibility!